horseshoe7/SwiftUI-MVVM-C/README.md

 ## LICENSE

 MIT.
 Or Beerware if you prefer.
 Yes, buy me a beer and don't send any lawyers after me.

-## TODO

-- Discussion: There are still some brittle aspects to this:
-    - how 'presentationStyle' gets passed around.
-For fullScreenCover you have to know a bit / modify in 2 spots
-    - I'd ideally like to hide the addition of .coordinatedView in the makeView methods, but to ideally provide the defaultExit to that modifier?